quickemu-project/quickemu/README.md

   * The `guest_os="windows"` line instructs `quickemu` to optimise for Windows.
   * The `fixed_iso=` line specifies the ISO image that provides VirtIO drivers.
-    * Or can also be used to expose any ISO image from the host to the guest

 # SPICE